-The Democratic Party (DP), now the Democratic Alliance (DA), was formed on 8 April 1989, when the former Progressive Federal Party, Independent Party and National Democratic Movement merged.
+The Democratic Alliance (DA), previously named the Democratic Party (DP), was formed on 8 April 1989, when the former Progressive Federal Party, Independent Party and National Democratic Movement merged.
 Under the combined leadership of Zach de Beer, Denis Worrall and Wynand Malan, the DP won 36 seats in Parliament in the general election of September that year.

 However, the history of the DP goes back to 1959 when a number of liberal members of the United Party (UP) broke away to form the Progressive Party (PP).
 The cause of the split was the UP's inability to find a clear-cut alternative to the National Party's apartheid policy.

 The PP took a stand on constitutional reform, and called for an entrenched Constitution that incorporated a Bill of Rights.
 This Bill of Rights would provide for an independent judiciary, and a federal Constitution in which the powers of the provinces would be constitutionally protected.
 The PP also stood for an economy based upon free enterprise, however it would be 35 years before the members of the Progressive Party saw their ideals realized in South Africa's interim Constitution.

 In the 1961 election, only Helen Suzman kept her seat in Parliament for the PP. This began one of the great parliamentary performances of all time, as Mrs Suzman sat alone for 13 years, the sole principled opponent of racial discrimination in the whole South African Parliament.
 She fought against detention without trial, pass laws, influx control, job reservation on grounds of colour, racially separate amenities, the Group Areas Act and forced removals.